nastaiza14/Devris_Mansion/README.md

 # Role Playing and Puzzle game: Devris Mansion

-Game inspired by Sen's 2012 RPG game.
+Dialogue and Audio only game inspired by Sen's 2012 RPG game.
 Credits in the game.

 ### HOW TO PLAY THE GAME: